ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Loader2/ReadMe from Keripo.txt

-- added pre-compiled ipodpatcher binaries for Windows (compiled by Keripo), 32-bit Linux (compiled by Keripo), 64-bit Linux (Rockbox wiki) and Mac OS X (extracted from Rockbox wiki by AriX)
+- added pre-compiled ipodpatcher binaries for Windows (compiled by Keripo), 32-bit Linux (compiled by Keripo), 64-bit Linux (Rockbox wiki) and Mac OS X (compiled by Matthew Croop)

 To do:
-- find someone to help recompile ipodpatcher on 64-bit Linux and Mac OS X
+- find someone to help recompile ipodpatcher on 64-bit Linux
 - FastLaunch.sh searcher
 - sub-menu support (look at iBoot Advanced / iLoadz)